top of page

 Changes made to the interior of the church in the late nineteenth and twentieth centuries reflect the evolving character of worship expressed by the progeny of the church’s builders.

-In late June, 2023, and with the full support of the congregation, its ministers, and the Taveau Legacy Committee, we purchased historic Taveau from the UMC Conference.
+In late June, 2023, and with the full support of the congregation, its ministers, and the Taveau Legacy Committee, we purchased historic Taveau from the United Methodist Conference.

 Taveau is a remarkable survivor of a rural black church with rich history.
 For over 125 years Taveau was an active place of worship and gathering for Blacks.